MileHacker Logo

 Vegetarian/Vegan

-Finding extensive options can be challenging, but a growing number of establishments cater to these specific needs, especially in the city center.
+Finding extensive options can be challenging, but a growing number of establishments cater to this group specific needs, especially in the city center.

 Look for dishes based on potatoes, mushrooms, and vegetables.
-Use phrases like "Я вегетарианец/веган" (I don't eat meat/vegan).
+Use phrases like "Я вегетарианец/веган" (I am not't eat meat/vegan).

 Allergen Awareness